Neymar news: Has in-form PSG outcast finally realised it’s time to cut the ‘bullsh*t’? | Goal.com

 While his off-field behaviour has seen PSG's fans turn on him - with banners cursing the Brazilian unfurled last month - Neymar has wasted no time letting his on-field quality do the talking.

-In three of his four matches since returning to action, the 27-year-old has scored match-winning goals.
-From a stunning late bicycle to a simple tap-in, he's responded to the PSG faithful in a way no press release or heartfelt Instagram message could have hoped to.
+In three of his four matches since returning to action, Neymar has scored match-winning goals.
+From a stunning late bicycle kick to a simple tap-in, he's responded to the PSG faithful in a way no press release or heartfelt Instagram message could have hoped to.

 The PSG star himself has finally started to review his behaviour, too, which could mark an important first step in him cutting the ‘bullsh*t’.